vmware-archive/spring-boot-data-rest-demo/AddUI.md

 bower install --save PolymerElements/paper-input
 ```

-Note: Refresh the eclipse view as above (right-click static, Refresh) or the webserver will not see the new files.
+> Refresh the eclipse view as above (right-click static, Refresh) or the webserver will not see the new files.

 Add the import for the paper-input control at the top next to the other ones.